Francis Piscatella, Oldest Nun in the U.S., Celebrates 112th Birthday on Easter

 BIOGRAPHY

-On 18 July 1936, when the Spanish Civil War breaks out, her husband Joan Moret Roura flees to France and re-enters Spain through San Sebastian, where he had some friends who helped him.
-He is assigned as a military doctor to Trujillo, Extremadura.
-After a while, Maria Branyas Morera and their two children, August and Teresa, moved there.
-In 1939, at the end of the Civil War, the entire family returned to Catalonia and settled on Minali Street, 12, in Girona.
+When the Spanish Civil War broke out on 18 July 1936, her husband fled to France before re-entering Spain through San Sebastián, where friends helped him.
+He was assigned as a military doctor in Trujillo, Extremadura.
+Shortly after, María moved there with their two children, August and Teresa.
+In 1939, following the end of the war, the family returned to Catalonia, settling at 12 Minali Street in Girona.

-In April 2020, at the age of 113, Branyas Morera tested positive for COVID-19, but successfully recovered.
-She was the oldest recorded survivor of the disease until Lucile Randon of France, then 116, recovered in 2021.
-In a subsequent interview with the Observer, Branyas Morera called for a revolution in treatment of the elderly, saying “This pandemic has revealed that older people are the forgotten ones of our society.
+In April 2020, at 113 years old, she tested positive for COVID-19 but made a full recovery, becoming the oldest recorded survivor of the disease until Lucile Randon of France, then 116, recovered in 2021.
+In a subsequent interview with The Observer, Branyas Morera called for a transformation in elderly care, stating: “This pandemic has revealed that older people are the forgotten ones of our society.
 They fought their whole lives, sacrificed time and their dreams for today’s quality of life.
 They didn’t deserve to leave the world in this way.”

 RECOGNITION

-On 22 December 2019, Branyas Morera became the oldest known living person in Spain following the death of Josefa Santos Gonzalez.
+On 22 December 2019, she became the Oldest Living Person in Spain following the death of Josefa Santos Gonzalez.
 She became the last living person in Spain born in 1907, following the death of Virtudes Tomas Navarro on 20 April 2020.

 She became the last person living in Spain born in the 1900s decade, following the death of Saturnino de la Fuente García on 18 January 2022.